 - All of the pricing is done on an individual basis when Dr. Hall or Dr. Shuell personally meets with you.

-Here at The Infini Liposculpture Center we only engage patients with simple, straightforward surgical quotes.
+Here at The Infini Phoenix Liposuction Center we only engage patients with simple, straightforward surgical quotes.
 We also do not utilize high-pressure sales tactics or follow up phone calls.

 Absolutely!
-At Infini, we offer several different financing options to make it easier for our patients to afford all of the benefits of liposculpture.
+At Infini Phoenix Liposuction, we offer several different financing options to make it easier for our patients to afford all of the benefits of liposculpture.
 Our clinic has strong relationships with reputable finance companies that regularly help our patients by offering both advice and financial assistance.

-Many of our patients are surprised by the affordability of liposuction surgery at Infini, particularly when they explore our financing options.
+Many of our patients are surprised by the affordability of liposuction surgery at Infini Phoenix Liposuction, particularly when they explore our financing options.
 Financing applications take only a few minutes to complete.
 The process is easy and afterwards, patients make affordable monthly payments.

 “We use many technologies and bells and whistles when we sculpt bodies but I ALWAYS tell my patients upfront that none of that is really important.
 Meaning it is certainly NOT the machines that are giving patients an accurate, sculpted look but instead it is the surgeon.
-When I use for instance laser or ultrasound to help me during a surgery it is for the purpose of softening the fat and therefore making it easier for me to remove.
-These machines are in fact HARDER to do liposuction with as compared to just standard hand-held instruments.
-A surgeon better has performed thousands of liposuctions without machines before ever attempting to use assistive devices.
-Whenever a machine is placed between the surgeon’s hand and the patient it opens the door for a much greater amount of lipo defects, lumps, bumps, burns, etc. These machines can, however, be a huge asset when used by physicians who truly do a large amount of liposuction and are skilled body sculptors.
-It is confusing to patients because there are so many ads with sexy names like “vaser lipo”, high def lipo”, ultrasonic lipo, “smart lipo”, “tickle lipo”, “slim lipo”, “cool sculpting”, “liposonix”, “bodyjet”, etc, etc, etc…….
-I am not a fan of this method of advertising or exaggerating.
-I would hope that patients come to me because Lipo is the only surgical procedure that I perform and therefore feel that we greatly improve their chance for over the top, optimal results.”
+It is confusing to patients because there are so many ads with sexy names like vaser lipo, high def lipo, ultrasonic lipo, smart lipo, tickle lipo, slim lipo, cool sculpting, liposonix, bodyjet, etc. I am not a fan of this method of advertising or exaggerating.
+I would hope that patients come to us because Lipo is the only surgical procedure that we perform and therefore feel that we greatly improve their chance for optimal results.”